BerkeleyAutomation/cloth_simulation/README.md

 Contains the Constraint class, which represents a relationship between two points that the points try to maintain.

 ### cloth.py
 Contains the Cloth class, which represents a collection of points structured into a rectangular grid in 3D along with perpendicular constraints for each point.
 The cloth is pinned along the top and bottom by default.
+It can also be grabbed and tensioned by a tensioner object.

 ### circlecloth.py
 Contains the CircleCloth class which extends the Cloth class.
 It is similar, but also has a circular pattern drawn on it with specified dimensions/location, and can be grabbed and tensioned as well.
 The cloth is pinned along the top and bottom by default as well.

+### shapecloth.py
+Contains a ShapeCloth class which extends the Cloth class.
+Similar to the CircleCloth class, it has a pattern drawn on it.
+It takes in a function that specifies whether or not a point is on the outline.

 ### tensioner.py
 Contains the Tensioner class which can be used to grab a position on the cloth, and tug it in a direction.